skibblenybbles/django-daydreamer/README.md

 written and tested very carefully, with a thorough understanding of the underlying Django code.

-Finally, I found the lack of completeness in libraries like django-braces to be disappointing.
-The `daydreamer` library remedies this problem by implementing the full suite of Django's view decorators as view behavior classes that can be mixed and matched with a higher degree of confidence.
-It also provides a ton of object-oriented hooks that you can use to make minor or major adjustments to the decisions implemented by the library.
+Finally, I found the lack of completeness in other view libraries to be disappointing.
+The `daydreamer` library remedies this problem by implementing the full suite of Django's view decorators as view behavior classes that can be mixed and matched with a high degree of confidence.
+It also provides many object-oriented hooks that you can use to make adjustments to the decisions implemented by the library.

 ## Editorial